-The nation’s four largest auto insurers control just over half of the car insurance market: Allstate, Geico, Progressive and State Farm.
+The nation’s largest auto insurers control about half of the car insurance market: Allstate, Progressive and State Farm.
 If you’re shopping for car insurance, you may be wondering if a smaller company can save you money.

 The short answer is: Company size doesn’t reflect the ability to offer cheap car insurance, so the best strategy is to shop around.